Contact

 Register to our Newsletter

-Concept, stage direction: Theo Abazis
+Concept, stage director: Theo Abazis

 Music: Nikos Kypourgos, Theo Abazis

-Libretto: Elsa Andrianou
+Text: Elsa Andrianou

 Set and costume designer: Kenny McLellan

-Movement: Stavroula Siamou
+Movement coach: Stavroula Siamou

 Lighting designer: Nikos Vlassopoulos